 What is Loan-to-Value (LTV) Ratio in Home Loans?

 Loan to Value Ratio (LTV) refers to the proportion of the property value that you can finance through your loan.
 It is always expressed in percentage.
 The remaining value of the property has to be contributed by the homebuyer from his own sources.

 So, if you are buying a home property costing Rs.
 1 crore, and your lender is offering you an LTV ratio of 65%, then you will get a home loan of Rs.
 65 lakh and the remaining amount of Rs 35 lakh has to be contributed by you in the form of down payment.

 Note: Property value is not the sole factor that determines the loan amount.
-Lenders also consider other factors such as your credit score and repayment capacity to decide the loan amount.
-Lenders use LTV ratio only to determine the maximum loan amount, based on the property value.
+Lenders also consider other factors such as your repayment capacity and the condition, age, location and nearby infrastructure of the property while deciding the loan amount.

 |Loan Slab||LTV Ratio|

 |Up to Rs.
 30 Lakh||90% of the property value|

 |Between Rs.
 30 Lakh & Rs.
 75 Lakh||80% of the property value|

 |More than Rs.
 75 Lakh||75% of the property value|